kb1900/Cultris-Tetris-AI/README.md

   - Create an autoencoder environment to generate training data for CNN training (in progress)
   - Integrate keras + tensorflow backend for CNN model creation
   - Create a self-play one vs one environment for the agents to train with
-  - Fix matrix desync with Cultris due to sliding garbage detection issues (in progress)
+  - ~Fix matrix desync with Cultris due to sliding garbage detection issues (Complete!)~

 ### Installation